AI-Commandos/RAGMeUp/README.md

 RAG Me Up can run on CPU but is best run on any GPU with at least 16GB of vRAM when using the default instruct model.

+Combine the power of RAG with the power of fine-tuning - check out our [LLaMa2Lang repository](https://github.com/UnderstandLingBV/LLaMa2Lang) on fine-tuning LLMs which can then be used in RAG Me Up.

 # Installation
 ## Server
 ```